 Compresses of warm / hot water can also be placed on your cat's eyes a few minutes at a time, a few times a day, to dilate the tear ducts and facilitate the flow of eye secretions.
 This will certainly improve the cat’s comfort.

-We are happy to suggest the HomeoAnimal CONJUNCTIVITIS remedy.
-It’s made entirely of natural ingredients and its anti-inflammatory properties help soothe the eyes of a cat affected by this condition.
-It also helps relieve tearing.
+We are happy to suggest the HomeoAnimal CONJUNCTIVITIS product.
+It’s made entirely of natural ingredients and its properties help soothe the eyes of a cat.
+It also helps to promote your cat's eyes overall health even in case of tearing.

-As mentioned above, it’s perfect for pets at the onset of conjunctivitis and is safe for both cats and dogs.
-It is therefore a remedy which is very useful to have on hand and that allows you to intervene quickly in the event of conjunctivitis in your cat.
+As mentioned above, it’s perfect for pets at the onset of conjunctivitis and can be used for both cats and dogs.
+It is therefore a product which is very useful to have on hand and that allows you to intervene quickly in the event of eye infection (conjunctivitis) in your cat.

 How to prevent conjunctivitis in cats, or speed up its treatment?